tawohid/zendesk-coding-challenge/README.md

 # zendesk-coding-challenge
-A command line Python application for interacting with the Zendesk API specifcaly for https://zccsupport.zendesk.com/
+A command line Python application for interacting with the Zendesk API specifically for https://zccsupport.zendesk.com/

 ## Prerequisite
 - Python 3